rchavarria/project-euler-js/README.md

 # project-euler-js

-Solution to Project Euler problems, in JavaScript (ES6)
+Proposed solutions to Project Euler problems, in JavaScript (ES6)